GooglyBlox/ClipboardToFileInput/README.md

 - Click `Paste` to paste your clipboard content (accept clipboard permissions if prompted).
 - Click `Browse Files` to input files from your filesystem instead of clipboard.

+## Submit Issues

+Feedback is greatly appreciated!
+If you encounter any issues or have suggestions for improvements, please submit them through the GitHub Issues page.

+### How to Submit an Issue
+1. Navigate to the [Issues section](https://github.com/GooglyBlox/ClipboardToFileInput/issues) of this repository.
+2. Before creating a new issue, please check to see if an issue has already been filed for your concern.
+3. If your issue is new, click on `New Issue`.
+4. Provide a descriptive title for your issue.
+5. In the description box, clearly explain the issue or suggestion.
+Include steps to reproduce the issue, if applicable.
+6. Feel free to attach screenshots or any relevant files that would help us understand the issue better.
+7. Submit the issue.

+Your feedback really helps me make this better for everyone.
+Thank you for your contributions!

 ## Contributing
 Contributions are welcome.
 Please fork the repository and submit a pull request with your changes.